Support Keiro’s work to improve the quality of life for older adults in Our Community.

 There are four types of testing available for Orange County: Drive Thru Testing, OC COVID-19 Testing Network for those with Symptoms, OC COVID-19 Testing Super Sites, and State of California OptumServe.
 All of these accept those who cannot get a test through their health care provider or uninsured.

 Testing in Ventura County (COVID-19 Health Care)

-As of May 6, 2020, there is one FDA approved drug to be used to treat COVID-19.
-However, keep in mind that the most effective way to protect yourself and others against the virus is to be prepared and practice good self-management techniques such as:
+The most effective way to protect yourself and others against the virus is to be prepared and practice good self-management techniques such as:

 Becker, R., Ibarra, A. (2020).
 Where California Stands with Coronavirus Testing Right Now.
 Retrieved from https://calmatters.org/health/coronavirus/2020/03/california-coronavirus-testing-insurance-locations-rules/

 Coronavirus Disease 2019 (COVID-2019).
 (2020).
 Retrieved from https://www.cdc.gov/coronavirus/2019-ncov/index.html

 Coronavirus symptoms vs. flu and cold symptoms: What are the differences?
 Retrieved from https://abc7.com/6003136/?ex_cid=TA_KABC_FB&utm_campaign=trueAnthem%3A+Trending+Content&utm_medium=trueAnthem&utm_source=facebook&fbclid=IwAR3GDWmOrdsG2wBVK4JNZDEKmj-Imv5WBQ4o56mXG47mZw2t92dT4g49G78

 Coronavirus Test.
 (2020).
 Retrieved from. https://www.medicare.gov/coverage/coronavirus-test